badrap/docs.badrap.io/docs/privacy-company.md

-## UPDATE NOTICE

-On **July 22, 2021, 13:00 UTC** we will switch our website analytics providers.
-Currently we are using Google Analytics and Google Tag Manager.
-After the change we will stop using Google Analytics and Google Tag Manager and start using Plausible.io.
-At that time, this privacy policy will be updated accordingly.

-# Privacy Policy for the Badrap Oy
+# Privacy Policy for Badrap Oy

-We at Badrap Oy provide badrap.io service for the consumers and related commercial products for businesses.
+We at Badrap Oy provide badrap.io service for consumers, and related commercial products for businesses.
 If you are a badrap.io user, the relevant privacy policy is [here](privacy.md).
-This privacy policy explains why and how we, as a data controller, process your personal information for legitimate business interests.
+This privacy policy explains why and how we, as a data controller, process our business users' personal information for legitimate business interests.

 ## Data controller contact details